On This Page

 Consular Travel Advice

-Due to military conflict, US (DOS), Canada (GAC), and Australia (DFAT) advise avoiding travel to the Gaza Strip and advise reconsidering travel (or avoiding nonessential travel) to the West Bank.
-UK (FCO) has a more limited warning.
+Due to military conflict, UK (FCO) advises avoiding travel to the West Bank (excluding East Jerusalem and Route 1 between Jerusalem and Tel Aviv) and to the Gaza Strip.
+US (DOS), Canada (GAC), and Australia (DFAT) advise avoiding travel to the Gaza Strip and advise reconsidering travel (or avoiding nonessential travel) to the West Bank.

 Terrorism Risk